farrosfr/farrosfr-site/src/content/blog/a-practical-guide-to-understanding-and-mitigating-sqli/index.md

 </body>
 </html>
 ```

 ### 2. Instructions to Simulate the Web Application

-1. Create a Database and Table: Run this SQL to create a database and a table for testing:
+### 1. Create a Database and Table: Run this SQL to create a database and a table for testing

 ``` sql
 CREATE DATABASE testdb;
 USE testdb;